Seager triggers wild 8th as Rangers rally past Angels 10-5 - KESQ

 AP Sports Writer

-Mike Trout put the Angels ahead 4-3 with a leadoff homer in the seventh before a wild eighth that started with Seager and Adolis García both beating the shift.
+Mike Trout put the Angels ahead 4-3 with a leadoff homer in the seventh before the wild eighth that started with Seager and Adolis García both beating the shift.

+“There’s all kind of nuance to that inning,” Angels manager Joe Maddon said.
+“It just started out badly and kept getting worse.
+It was just a really awkward, unfortunate inning.”

-Seager’s blooper down the left-field line eluded a sprinting Anthony Rendon, and García’s infield single brought Seager home from third when second baseman Luis Rengifo ran down the grounder but made an ill-advised throw to first.
+Seager’s blooper down the left-field line eluded Anthony Rendon, the third baseman who had to sprint all the way from near second base.
+García’s infield single brought Seager home from third when second baseman Luis Rengifo ran down the grounder but made an ill-advised throw to first.

 The fielding adventures were just getting started for the Angels after first baseman Matt Duffy had to leave after Rengifo’s throw ended up hitting him in the face as he collided with García.

+Ryan Tepera (1-1) set up the meltdown with back-to-back walks to Jonah Heim and Calhoun to load the bases before Nathaniel Lowe’s single for a 5-4 Texas lead.

-Nathaniel Lowe’s single with the bases loaded put the Rangers up 5-4 before Sam Huff’s bloop two-run double to right, his third hit.
-Then leadoff hitter Eli White, who struck out his first four times, circled the bases when left fielder Brandon Marsh let a sharp single slip by his glove and roll to the wall.
+After Sam Huff’s bloop two-run double to right for his third hit, leadoff hitter Eli White, who struck out his first four times, circled the bases when left fielder Brandon Marsh let a sharp single slip by his glove and roll to the wall.
 Three runs scored for a 10-4 lead.

+Texas won when trailing after seven innings for the first time after coming in 0-10 in such games.
+The Rangers also clinched the series with the Angels after answering LA’s three-run first in the series opener with six in the bottom of the inning in a 7-4 victory.

+“Really cool to see everything click in that one inning.
+It won us the ballgame,” Calhoun said.
+“That’s what this team can do.
+It showed up in the first inning yesterday and it popped up in the eighth inning tonight.”

-Kole Calhoun chased Detmers with a tying two-run homer in the fourth after Seager went the opposite way to left with two outs in the first against the 22-year-old left-hander, who was the youngest to throw a no-hitter in 16 years in a 12-0 win over Tampa Bay.
+Calhoun chased Detmers with a tying two-run homer with two outs in the fourth after Seager went the opposite way to left in the first against the 22-year-old left-hander, who was the youngest to throw a no-hitter in 16 years in a 12-0 win over Tampa Bay.

+“You have success one day and then the next day you don’t,” Detmers said.
+“That’s just how it is.
+You’ve got learn from it.
+It’s just baseball.”

 Trout’s homer was his 10th this season and 42nd against the Rangers, one behind Reggie Jackson for the most by an opponent since the franchise moved to Texas 50 years ago.